davekinkead/STAT1201/README.md

 Very simply, science as a process (is supposed to) tells us what (probably) is out there in the world of actual things.
 But science as it is practiced is full of claims about what we should do.
 Eat vegetables, drive slower, pollute less, take this pill and call me in the morning.

-But we need something more than just an _is_ (ie. diarrhea related deaths fell 59% after rotavirus vaccinations [^rotavirus]) to get to an _ought_ (ie. rotavirus vaccinations ought be mandatory).
+But why should we eat our vegetables and drive slower?
+We need something more than just an _is_ (ie. diarrhea related deaths fell 59% after rotavirus vaccinations [^rotavirus]) to get to an _ought_ (ie. rotavirus vaccinations ought be mandatory).
 That something requires a value claim.
 David Hume put this _fact - value distinction_ best 250 years ago:

 >  In every system of morality, which I have hitherto met with, I have always remarked, that the author proceeds for some time in the ordinary way of reasoning, and establishes the being of a God, or makes observations concerning human affairs; when of a sudden I am surprized to find, that instead of the usual copulations of propositions, is, and is not, I meet with no proposition that is not connected with an ought, or an ought not.
 This change is imperceptible; but is, however, of the last consequence.
 For as this ought, or ought not, expresses some new relation or affirmation, it is necessary that it should be observed and explained; and at the same time that a reason should be given, for what seems altogether inconceivable, how this new relation can be a deduction from others, which are entirely different from it.
 >